omk4rr/DisceplineAI/README.md

-# 🧠 DisceplineAI — Your Personal Discipline Coach
+# 🧠 DisciplineAI — Your Personal Discipline Coach

-Welcome to **DisceplineAI**, a lean yet powerful LoRA‑tuned Mistral‑7B model trained to think and advise like the greatest self‑help gurus.
+Welcome to **DisciplineAI**, a lean yet powerful LoRA‑tuned Mistral‑7B model trained to think and advise like the greatest self‑help gurus.
 Fine‑tuned on the core teachings of:

 - **The 48 Laws of Power** (Robert Greene)
 - **The Way of the Superior Man** (David Deida)
 - **Psycho‑Cybernetics** (Maxwell Maltz)
 - **How to Win Friends and Influence People** (Dale Carnegie)

-_DisceplineAI doesn’t regurgitate quotes—it **embodies** these teachings in its own words, delivering razor‑sharp, actionable guidance._
+_DisciplineAI doesn’t regurgitate quotes—it **embodies** these teachings in its own words, delivering razor‑sharp, actionable guidance._

 ---